lvxiaoxin/lvxiaoxin.github.io/pages/about.md

 permalink: /about/
 ---

-I'm Xin Lyu, a student majoring in Computer Science at Beijing Normal University.
+I'm Xin Lyu, now a Python Engineer at Wecash.

+I majored in Computer Science and graduated from Beijing Normal University.

 I admire all miracles made by science.